 Reviewing the above in a table we see an internal organization that might escape the eye otherwise.
-The hominids in shots 47 and 50 are not the same grouping but one distinctly recalls the other, each group huddled to screen right in the manner.
+The hominids in shots 47 and 50 are not the same grouping but one distinctly recalls the other, each group huddled to screen right in a like manner.
 The hominid in shot 48 appears again in shot 51 but the color temperature of shot 51 takes after shots 50 and 52.
 The hominid in shot 52 could be out of groups 47, 49 or 51.
 What makes it stand out is the final close-up of the anxiety of the individual.

 It isn't by chance that we have prior this sequence a shot highlighting the peculiar eyes of the panther and then have this sequence end with a close-up on the face of the hominid and of its watchful, terrified eyes.
 The panther is a force of nature.
 The hominid is suggested as having slipped the bonds of nature in its canny, self-aware terror of nature.

 53 Orange-red sunrise.
 We view a thin sliver of moon high in the sky.
 (11:40)

 54 A huddle of hominids sleeping against the rock, the sun shining upon them.
 (11:51)

 We hear Ligeti's "Kyrie Eleison" from his Requiem, a mass for the dead in which it is asked the deceased be granted eternal rest and the perpetual light of God to shine upon them.

 The "Kyrie Eleison" is "Lord have mercy; Christ have mercy; Lord have mercy."